goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 As expected, the _open_ operation is now used instead of substitution in the $(\beta)$ rule.
 The $(abs)$ rule is also slightly different, also using the _open_ in its precondition.
 Intuitively, the usual formulation of the $(abs)$ rule states that in order to prove that $\lambda x.
 M$ reduces to $\lambda x.
 M'$, we can simply "un-bind" $x$ in both $M$ and $M'$ and show that $M$ reduces to $M'$ (reasoning bottom-up from the conclusion to the premises).
 Since in the usual formulation of the $\lambda$-calculus, there is no distinction between free and bound variables, this change (where $x$ becomes free) is implicit.
 In the LN presentation, however, this operation is made explicit by opening both $M$ and $M'$ with some free variable $x$ (not appearing in either $M$ nor $M'$), which replaces the bound variables/indices (bound to the outermost $\lambda$) with $x$.
-While this definition is equivalent to \cref{Definition:betaRedNom}, the induction principle this definition yields may not always be sufficient, especially in situations where we want to open up a term with a free variable which is not only fresh in $M$ and $M'$, but possibly in a wider context.
-We therefore followed the approach of @aydemir08 and re-defined the $(abs)$ rule (and other definitions involving picking fresh/free variables) using _cofinite quantification_:
+While this definition is equivalent to the usual/informal definition, the induction principle this definition yields may not always be sufficient, especially in situations where we want to open up a term with a free variable which is not only fresh in $M$ and $M'$, but possibly in a wider context.
+We therefore followed the approach of @aydemir08 and re-defined the $(abs)$ rule (and other definitions involving the choice of fresh/free variables) using _cofinite quantification_:

 \begin{center}
 	\vskip 1.5em